 - 18. The Applicant / Developer shall maintain the Project Site after the start of construction and until the Project is completed, free of weeds, debris, trash or any other offensive, unhealthful and dangerous material.
 If after five (5) days notice by certified mail, the Applicant/Developer does not comply with the before mentioned criterion, the City may either cancel building or grading permits and/or enter the Project Site with City staff and remove all subject violations, bill the Applicant/Developer and/or put a lien on the Project Site. - 19.
 Any temporary building, trailer, commercial coach, etc. installed and/or used in connection with a construction project shall obtain a Temporary Use Permit and comply with the City of Desert Hot Springs requirements. - 20.
 All property lines, easement lines, etc. shall be located and/or relocated in such a manner as to not cause any existing structure to become non-conforming with the requirements of the latest adopted edition of the Building Code, or any other applicable law, ordinance, or code. - 21.
-The Applicant / Developer and all future occupants shall maintain an interior usage in conformance with the approved floor plan.
-Any change to the floor plan shall be subject to review and approval by the Planning Department.
-No combination of interior activities is permitted which results in a total parking demand greater than shown on the approved site plan, as calculated per the City's Zoning Code. - 22.
-In the event that portions of the project are constructed for occupancy prior to completion of the entire project ("phasing"), all public and on-site improvements for each phase shall be completed to the satisfaction of the
+The Applicant / Developer and all future occupants shall maintain an interior usage in substantial conformance with the approved floor plan.
+Any change to the floor plan shall be subject to review and approval by the Planning Department to determine that no combination of interior activities results in a total parking demand greater than shown on the approved site plan, as calculated per the City's Zoning Code. - 22.
+In the event that portions of the project are constructed for occupancy prior to completion of the entire project ("phasing"), all public and on-site improvements for each phase shall be completed to the satisfaction of the Community Development Director prior to issuance of any occupancy permits.

-- Community Development Director prior to issuance of any occupancy permits. - 23.
-Prior to issuance of building permits, the applicant shall revise the exterior elevations to show more substantive and effective exterior design treatments, including awnings / canopies, subject to review and approval by the Community Development Director. - 24.
-Outdoor storage of equipment and/or merchandise must satisfy all screening requirements of Sections 17.16.320 of the Desert Hot Springs Municipal Code. - 25.
-Outdoor sales are prohibited unless the applicant has a Temporary Use Permit approved subject to the provisions of Section 17.136 of the Desert Hot Springs Municipal Code. - 26.
-All drain pipes shall be interior to the building.
-Exposed drain pipes are specifically prohibited. - 27.
-All drain terminations shall be from the Watts Drainage Product RD-940 or a product of equal value.
+- 24. Outdoor storage of equipment and/or merchandise must satisfy all screening requirements of Sections 17.16.320 of the Desert Hot Springs Municipal Code. - 25.
+Outdoor sales are prohibited unless the applicant has a Temporary Use

+Permit approved subject to the provisions of Section 17.136 of the Desert Hot Springs Municipal Code.

+- 26.All drain pipes shall be interior to the building.
+Exposed drain pipes are specifically prohibited. - 27.All drain terminations shall be from the Watts Drainage Product RD-940 or a product of equal value.